Keto Peanut Butter Cookies with Almond Flour

 These cookies are egg-free and need more cooling time than baking time to become crunchy and delicious.

-If you like keto recipes with almond flour, check out these other keto almond flour recipes that make cookies just as delicious as this one!
+If you like keto recipes with almond flour like these peanut butter cookies, check out these other keto almond flour recipes that make cookies just as delicious as this one!